Yelp/mrjob/docs/writing-and-running.rst

 Writing and running a job
 -------------------------

-To create your own map reduce job, subclass :py:class:`MRJob`, create a series of mappers and reducers, and override :py:meth:`~mrjob.job.MRJob.steps`.
+To create your own map reduce job, subclass :py:class:`~mrjob.job.MRJob`, create a series of mappers and reducers, and override :py:meth:`~mrjob.job.MRJob.steps`.
 For example, a word counter::

     from mrjob.job import MRJob